-they are not

-organizational

-values/rules.

-ethics or

-Answer shows that
+Answer shows that they are not concerned about ethics or organizational values/rules.

-concerned about

-standpoint.

 Explains only situational circumstances.
-Judgement does not stem from an ethical
+Judgement does not stem from an ethical standpoint.

-Explains only situational circumstances, or no circumstances.
+5 Explains only situational circumstances, or no circumstances.
 Judgement stems from ethical standards.

 Resilience

 This scale reflects the degree to which an individual can withstand adversity, bounce back from difficult events, and be persistent in doing work tasks despite difficulties that come their way.
 High scores on this scale indicate a person will likely be able to deal with difficult situations with ease, perceive they have control over events in their life, and continue to push forward to achieve goals.
 Low scores on this scale indicate a person may claim that mistakes/failures were out of their control.
 Low scorers tend to not cope well with on-the-job stress and don't put in the extra effort to achieve success when obstacles come their way.